rohanpujaris/spreadsheet_import/README.md

   Note: SpreadsheetImport::SimpleReader includes Enumerable module.
 So you can use enumerable functions like each, select etc

-- Spreadsheetimport::BaseProcessor
+- Spreadsheetimport::BaseProcessor:

   If you want to process data before importing it to db then create a new processor class which inherits from BaseProcessor.
   BaseProcessor constructor accepts following parameters
      1) reader: Reader class object
-     2) mapping: Mapping hash in format `{db_column_name1: column_number_in_spreadsheet, db_column_name1: column_number_in_spreadsheet}`.
+     2) mapping: database column name to spreadsheet column number mapping hash
      3) options: Following options are supported row_processor, row_validator and only_extract_valid_rows.
         * row_processor:  Accepts a class which would be responsible for processing rows comming from `each_row` method of reader.
-Row Processor class should define `process` method. `process` method will called with unprocessed_row and current instance of data processor as arguments. unprocessed_row is in format `{db_column_name1: value_from_spreadsheet, db_column_name1: value_from_spreadsheet}`. `process` method should return hash in format
+Row Processor class should define `process` method. `process` method will called with unprocessed_row and current instance of data processor as arguments. unprocessed_row is in following format

+         ```ruby
+            {db_column_name1: value_from_spreadsheet, db_column_name1: value_from_spreadsheet}`.
+         ```

+          `process` method should return hash in below format.

+          ```ruby
-`{db_column_name1: processed_value, db_column_name1: processed_value}`.
+          {db_column_name1: processed_value, db_column_name1: processed_value}`
+         ```

           There is alternative to process data other then providing row_processor option.
 You can inherit from BaseProcessor and add `process_row_before_import` method to your class.
 This method will recieve unprocessed_row and you should return processed row from it.
         * row_validator: Accepts a class which is responsible for validating a processed row.
 Row validator class should define `validate` method.
 This method is called with processed row returned from `process` method of row processor or `process_row_before_import` method and current instance of data processor as second argument. `validate` method should return true or false.
 There is alternative to validate data other then providing row_validatir option.
 You can inherit from BaseProcessor and add `valid_row_for_import?` method to your class.
 This method will recieve processed_row and you should return return true or false.
         * only_extract_valid_rows: If true `spreadsheet_rows` method will yield on rows that are valid otherwise it will yield each row.
 Row is valid or not is decided either by row_validator class `validate` method or by `valid_row_for_import?` method.